ffbeast/ffbeast.github.io/docs/en/downloads_effect_profiles.md

 ---

+{: .warning }
+> ## Disclaimer
+> As each and every FFBEast base is unique because can be built with different components (motors, controllers) and
+> with different mechanical scheme, profiles created on one device can occasionally cause oscillations on another device.
+> In that case some tuning of effects (usually spring forces and smart dampening) could be needed for your specific FFB base.

 {: .important }
 > All profiles there are in JSON format, and often browser treat it as normal document and opens in a new page.
 Use **"
 > Right Click"** and **"Save As"** approach for downloading it.